tomerraviv95/polar-ensembles/README.md

 4. Create a new environment.

-5. Run 'pip install requirements.txt'.
+5. Run 'pip install -r requirements.txt'.
 This builds the appropriate software dependencies.

 6. Done!